jblairpdx/GIScience_I/labs/lab_5.md

 1. Open the attribute layer for the lots in the tsunami evacuation zone.
 2. Find the "impval" field; right-click on the field name and choose `Statistics`.
-3. Write down the values mentioned above.
+3. Write down the values mentioned above for answering questions 1 & 2.

 ##TODO: FINISH FROM HERE.